Overview – Reform of New Zealand food regulations

 - Domestic Food Review (DFR) – Since it began in 2003, the DFR has undertaken research and projects which have exposed a number of problems in New Zealand's current food regime.

-- Proposed Food Bill – Not yet law, a new regime which takes a risk-based approach to food safety, is currently before Parliament.
-Find out about the changes it proposes.
+- The Food Act 2014 – A new regime which takes a risk-based approach to food safety.

-- Implementation of proposed new Food Act – Find out about the 4 main risk-based measures in the Act and what MPI has done to prepare for their implementation if the Act is passed, including the Voluntary Implementation Programme for food control plans.
+- Implementation the Food Act 2014 – Find out about the 2 main risk-based measures in the Act and what MPI has done to prepare for their implementation, including the Voluntary Implementation Programme for food control plans.

 Further sub-sections provide more generic information relevant to the Reform of New Zealand food regulations: